ksuthar937/mtechzilla-github-card/README.md

-# GITHUB USER CARD by using React + Vite
+# GitHuv User Card by using React + Vite

-User Input Form:
+# User Input Form:

 Successfully implemented a form with a single input field for the username.

-API Integration:
+# API Integration:

 Integrated the GitHub API to fetch public information based on the provided username.